vinaykuchibhotla/S3Analytics/Lab4/README.md

 ## Lab Complete

 Congratulations!
-You have completed the lab on Storage Analytics.
+You have completed the lab on Amazon S3 Analytics – Storage Class Analysis.